cornell-zhang/catalyst2018/lab2/README.md

     </font>
 </figure>

-Once this part is working, we can extend the code one step further, but getting the potentiometer involved as well.
+Once this part is working, we can extend the code one step further, by getting the potentiometer involved as well.
 A potentiometer is a variable resistor, and it is located on one end of the prototyping board.
 Turning the blue knob will change the resistance of the potentiometer.
 The Arduino can read this resistance as an analog value by using an analog input pin.
-On our robot, the potentiometer is connected to analog input pin 5, and you will observe that analog inputs have values between 0 and 1023 when you add this extra functionality to your code.
+On our robot, the potentiometer is connected to analog input pin 5.
+Analog inputs have values between 0 and 1023.
 You can get the Arduino to read the potentiometer by adding this line to your loop routine:

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/PotentiometerReadCode.png" width="400">
 </figure>

-After adding this statement to your code, verify that it works properly before showing your results to an instructor.
+A small change to the current code can allow the blink rate of the LED to be determined by the potentiometer.
+Determine how to implement this new function and modify your code accordingly.
+After uploading your code code, verify that it works properly before showing your results to an instructor.

 *Sign-Off Milestone*: Once you have one LED’s blink rate controlled by the potentiometer and the other LED controlled by the switch, have a teaching assistant verify that things are working correctly.